The following section presents Managements overview of the

 The company has a well-documented system of internal financial controls in place commensurate with its size, scale, and complexity of operations.
 These controls have been designed to provide reasonable assurance with respect to recording and providing reliable financial and operational information, complying with applicable laws, safeguarding assets, executing transactions with proper authorisation, and ensuring compliance with corporate policies.

-The company has a well-established independent Internal Audit & Risk Management function which drives and coordinates for the Internal Audits, Internal Financial Controls and Enterprise Risk Management System.
+The company has a well-established independent Internal Audit & Risk Management function which drives and coordinates the Internal Audits, and review of the Internal Financial Controls and Enterprise Risk Management System.
 These frameworks are supported by a well-defined organisation structure, roles and responsibilities, documented policies and procedures, financial delegation of authority, ERP controls, among others.

 The Internal Audit team monitors and evaluates the efficacy and adequacy of internal control systems in the company, the ERP solutions, the accounting procedures, and policies at all locations.